osvaldolove/uae4arm-retropie-scripts/README.md

 ## setup
-Zips should reside in the folder above the desired WHDLoad folder and named identically to the WHDLoad folder name.
-This information is parsed by the script using the "uaehf0" parameter in the .uae config used as a ROM to launch the game. e.g.
+Zip contents should be the contents of the WhdLoad folder, reside in the folder above the desired WHDLoad folder and named identically to the WHDLoad folder name.
+This information is parsed by the script using the "uaehf0" parameter in the .uae config used as a ROM to launch the game.

+e.g.

 Speedball 2.uae
 ```config
 uaehf0=dir,rw,DH1:games:/home/pi/RetroPie/roms/amiga/Games_WHDLoad/Speedball2/,0